KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 ### Step 19
 So the :MOVE Motor moves when the micro:bit is moved.
-This can be a pain when you accidently move the micro:bit and did not mean to.
+This can be frustrating when you accidently move the micro:bit and did not mean to.
 This can be adjusted by adding in whats called a "dead man's switch".
 This type of switch is designed to be active or deactived if the operator has loss of consciousness.
 In other words, it is only active when the button is being pressed.
 We can wrap the "if drive < 0" if statement inside another "if else" statement.
 Add an ``||logic:if else||`` to below the ``||variables:set drive||``.
 #### ~ tutorialhint